 Aging in Place is an initiative that seeks to promote “livable” communities for all ages including our older community members.
-Recent AARP surveys have shown that the vast majority—over 85%--of all seniors want to age in place, to grow old as vital members of their communities living in their own homes.
-In 2009, Steuben County Office for the Aging received a special grant from the NY State Office for the Aging for a Community Empowerment Planning Project.
-The purpose of the project was to assess the elder-friendly status of our county.
-OFA, working in conjunction with the Steuben Senior Services Fund (SSSF), surveyed senior citizens and their families to determine the services that are and will be needed to promote the livability of the communities in our county.
+Recent AARP surveys have shown that the vast majority—nearly 90% of all seniors want to age in place, to grow old as vital members of their communities living in their own homes.

-Some examples of Universal Design would include zero step entrances, doorways and passageways wide enough for wheelchair access, a bathroom or half bath on the ground floor, and for adaptability, a room on the ground floor that can be easily converted into a bedroom to meet future needs.
-Other examples include reinforcements in bathrooms around the tub/shower and the toilet area so that grab bars can be installed for safety.
+Some examples would include zero step entrances, wider doorways and hallways, a bathroom or half-bath of the ground floor, and a room on the ground floor that can easily be converted into a bedroom.